About this statement

 First, we allow session cookies to be used when you visit our online content.
 This enables your device to move from page to page without having to log in repeatedly.
 These generally improve your browsing experience.

-Secondly, we allow persistent (permanent) cookies to be used to better inform how the content your device visits may be presented to you on the device you are using.
+Secondly, we allow persistent and (permanent) cookies to be used to better inform how the content your device visits may be presented to you on the device you are using.
 Persistent cookies can store your preferences for a particular site, so they will be remembered when the site is visited again for a limited period of time.
 Permanent cookies can store your preferences and information until they are deleted from your device.

 What are your choices about cookies?

 You can control the extent to which your device allows cookies to be set on it.
 You can do this by changing the settings on the software your device uses to access the internet (your browser software).
 For example, depending on which browser your device uses, you may be able to disable 3rd party cookies.
 If you configure your settings to disable session and certain persistent cookies, you may find that the websites you visit have only limited functionality.

 You can also control the extent to which you receive tailored advertising facilitated by cookies by changing your settings on the websites on which you receive tailored advertising.
 For example, you can disable tailored advertising on social media sites like Facebook by changing the settings on your account.

 Please note that it may be necessary for you to opt out separately from each device you use to access online content.

 Opting out of cookies may not necessarily remove all advertising from pages you visit.
 Rather, it may mean that the ads you see will not reflect your interests.

 There is a lot of information available about how cookies work and how to change your browser’s cookie preferences.
 This includes information at the following link: Netsafe - How to improve your online privacy and security and other information about staying safe online available from the Office of the Privacy Commissioner website - https://www.privacy.org.nz/your-privacy/keeping-safe-online.

 Last update of this Cookie Statement: 2 October 2019.